NAGOYA ELECTRIC WORKS CO., LTD.

 [Supplementary Principle 4.1.1]

-Any matters stipulated by laws and regulations, described in the articles of incorporation and the regulations of the Board of Directors are resolved by The Board of Directors meetings, while other key issues are decided by the Management Meetings to ensure the systematic and efficient management of business operations.
+Any matters stipulated by laws and regulations, described in the articles of incorporation and the regulations of the Board of Directors are resolved by The Board of Directors Meetings, while other key issues are decided by the Management Meetings to ensure the systematic and efficient management of business operations.

 [Principle 4.9 Independence Standards and Qualification for Independent Directors]